 - Charges over both USB-C and its barrel connector

-- 2 years of international warranty with covered shipping costs!
+- 2 years of international warranty with covered shipping costs for Costco customers!

 What’s Not So Good?